Why outsource HR?

 Small and mid-tier businesses often don’t have the resources to have the full time, dedicated and costly functions that larger businesses do.
 But they often need expertise that they don’t have in-house.
-The area of HR and people management is a classic outsourcing need, but what are some of the reasons you may do it rather than just have a go in-house?
+The area of people management is a classic HR outsourcing need, but what are some of the reasons you may do it rather than just have a go in-house?

 - The boss’s time